davidtirel95/restaurant/README.md

 Image sizes needs so be re done.
 Content font color has to change as i focused on other features.

+What's *NEXT* ?
+Going to upgrade this website during the whole BECODE training, to practice and add new features and ideas.

 Thanks for reading !